JustinMrks/stinktree/README.md

 ## Stinktree BuildLog

 ### 9-12-22
-Relearning hot to make a backend and styled components - research day
+Relearning how to make a backend and styled components - research day

 ### 9-13-22